Simulation of Integro-Differential Equation and Application in Estimation of Ruin Probability with Mixed Fractional

+where $\langle M\rangle$ is the quadratic variation of the martingale $M$ and the function $g(s,t)$ is the unique solution \eqref{eq: integro-differential}.
+When the function $g(s,t)$ appears in \eqref{eq: martingale 1}, our first goal in this paper is to present a numerical solution for $g(s,t)$ when $t$ fixed with the formula of the conditional expectation \eqref{eq: martingale}.

-In the ruin theory, the study of ruin probability has been one of the main topics for a long time.
-The classical risk model plays the central role in the theoretical analysis of the ruin theory.
-A lot of nice results have been obtained by actuarial researchers (for example, see \cite{Dufresne}, \cite{Asmussen}).
+The second contribution of this paper is the estimation of ruin probability driven by mfBm using this numerical solution.
+Let us observe that mfBm besides captures the fluctuation of financial assets (see, for example, \cite{Cheridito}), it can also explain the phenomenon of the insurance surplus model.
+In ruin theory, the classical risk model plays the central role in the theoretical analysis in ruin theory, and lots of nice results have been obtained by actuarial researchers, (for example, see \cite{Dufresne}, \cite{Asmussen}).
 In the classical risk model, the insurance surplus is always supposed as

-where $\sum\limits_{i=1}^{N_t}U_i$ is considered as a compound poisson process, the intensity $\lambda$ of $N_t$ is fixed and $U_i$ are i.i.d random varibales.
-However, the strong dependence of $U_i$ has been paid more and more attention.
-In \cite{Michna98a}, the authors considered the strong dependence of $U_i$ in the collective risk theory.
-In fact, the fractional Brownian motion (fBm) appears as a good candidate to approximate the strong dependence of $U_i$.
-The construction of the fBm can be found in \cite{Taqqu,Natha, Bill}.
-In the following, we take \cite{Michna98a} for example to approximate our model and explain what is known and what is the unknown parameter.
+where $u$ is a constant and $\sum\limits_{i=1}^{N_t}U_i$ is considered as a compound poisson process with a fixed intensity $\lambda$.
+In contrast to the classical, independent, identically distributed assumptions, we are interested in the case where $(U_k: k\in \mathbb{N})$ are stongly dependent.
+In queueing systems, the relevance of such dependence assumptions is currently receiving much attention.
+We shall construct a sequence of risk processes with the strongly dependence and show that it converges to a surplus process driven by mfBm.
+It should be noted that there are many works concentrated on the convergence to fractional Brownian motion such as \cite{Taqqu,Natha, Bill} and here we take \cite{Michna98a} for example to explain how it works and what is the unknown parameter.